NickeL5c/Gasparis-DMs/README.md

 # Based on the Google WebXR Tutorial and @BraydenJenkin's platform, Google's README is below

+Pages link to app: https://nickel5c.github.io/Gasparis-DMs/exp3/

 Had a lot of fun learning about aframe, THREE, and CSS quirks in this project.

 Looking forward to upcoming feedback and future iterations!

+This experience currently only works on WebXR-supported devices.
+If a user attempts to access the experience on a non-WebXR device, it will throw a 404 error.
+I plan on getting the non-WebXR version completed by March 17th.

 # Building an augmented reality application with the WebXR Device API